aaronng91/game24-api/README.md

 The API for Game24, written in Spring Boot

-Exposes the following endpoints that is called on load:

- - `/cards`: Gets initial set of 4 cards

 Exposes websocket endpoints for live updates
  - `/refresh`: Generate a random set of cards and publishes it to `/topic/cards`

+Subscribing to `/topic/cards` will return the current set of cards and listen to any new card value changes